mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/add-port-as-a-variable.png", "alt": "Adding port as a variable", "caption": "Adding PORT as a variable", "indent": 1 }}

-7. Once this is successfully complete, you can access your Toolpad Studio app from the public URL available on the card.
+8. Once this is successfully complete, you can access your Toolpad Studio app from the public URL available on the card.

 That's it!
-We're up and running with a [live app](https://mui-toolpad-qr-generator-production.up.railway.app/prod/pages/qrcode).
+The app is up and [running](https://mui-toolpad-qr-generator-production.up.railway.app/prod/pages/qrcode).

 Make changes, push to GitHub, and your app will automatically redeploy each time.
 Like Railway, you can deploy to any hosting provider of your choice.